9001/copyparty/README.md

 # bugs

-* Windows: python 2.7 cannot index non-ascii filenames with `-e2d`
-* Windows: python 2.7 cannot handle filenames with mojibake
+roughly sorted by chance of encounter

+* general:
   * `--th-ff-jpg` may fix video thumbnails on some FFmpeg versions (macos, some linux)
   * `--th-ff-swr` may fix audio thumbnails on some FFmpeg versions

-## general bugs

-* Windows: if the `up2k.db` (filesystem index) is on a samba-share or network disk, you'll get unpredictable behavior if the share is disconnected for a bit
+  * if the `up2k.db` (filesystem index) is on a samba-share or network disk, you'll get unpredictable behavior if the share is disconnected for a bit
     * use `--hist` or the `hist` volflag (`-v [...]:c,hist=/tmp/foo`) to place the db on a local disk instead
   * all volumes must exist / be available on startup; up2k (mtp especially) gets funky otherwise
   * probably more, pls let me know

+* python 3.4 and older (including 2.7):
+  * many rare and exciting edge-cases because [python didn't handle EINTR yet](https://peps.python.org/pep-0475/)
+    * downloads from copyparty may suddenly fail, but uploads *should* be fine

+* python 2.7 on Windows:
+  * cannot index non-ascii filenames with `-e2d`
+  * cannot handle filenames with mojibake

 ## not my bugs

+same order here too

 * [Chrome issue 1317069](https://bugs.chromium.org/p/chromium/issues/detail?id=1317069) -- if you try to upload a folder which contains symlinks by dragging it into the browser, the symlinked files will not get uploaded